yegor256/takes/README.md

 ## Build and Run With Maven

-If you're using Maven, this is how your `pom.xml` should look like:
+If you're using Maven, this is how your `pom.xml` should look:

 ```xml
 <project>